-30 Best Things to Do in Portland, Oregon
+30 Best Things to Do in Portland, OR

 ‘Green, green and green’ is an apt descriptor for Portland, which totes an almost unfair abundance of parks, vibrant flower gardens, rivers and nearby mountains.
 Yet its humble charms aren’t purely attributed to its natural beauty; Portland’s coffee and culinary scene draws in keen food fighters that bounce between craft breweries and food carts.
 Let yourself be drawn into the pace – Portland is all about indie spirit, off-beat nuggets and meandering feet.